Pennsylvania Property Tax and Rent Rebate: Will You Get One?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Residents who have not yet applied for a rebate can still do so until December 31, 2023.
-Applications are available online through Pennsylvania's myPATH system.
-Renters and homeowners may also apply using a paper application.
+You can apply online through Pennsylvania's myPATH system.
+Renters and homeowners may also submit using a paper application.
 You can choose between receiving your rebate as a paper check or as a direct deposit.

-- Be at least 18 years old and permanently disabled
+- Be at least 18 years old and permanently disabled, OR

 - Be at least 50 years old and a widow or widower